 Our responsibility to improve the world through science is not one that we take lightly.
-We are committed to measurable sustainability actions that will create a positive impact on the environment and society.
 Our Science for Goodness sustainability platform enhances our framework for creating long-term value by embedding sound environmental, social and governance practices into our business strategy.
-The platform also enables us to continually measure and report progress against four key commitment pillars.
-We have aligned our pillars with several of the United Nations Sustainable Development Goals where we believe we can have a positive impact for our business and stakeholders.
+The platform also enables us to continually measure and report progress against four key commitment pillars, which are aligned with several of the United Nations Sustainable Development Goals.

-By providing sustainable products and services as well as transparent information and reporting, we also strive to support our customers in achieving their sustainability goals.
 Our sustainability is reflected in our people, the products we create, the transformative services we provide, and the integrity with which we serve our shareholders, business partners, suppliers, customers, and communities.
-We are deeply committed to our global sustainability efforts and keenly aware of the work ahead of us in this area.
+Our efforts to build a more sustainable future include programs to monitor, measure, and set strategies to reduce greenhouse gas emissions and address our waste and water footprint.
+In 2022, increasing our scores across 4 major rating agencies.